What is TACCP?

 contaminants, or causing a salmonella outbreak via contaminated self-service food.
 Such malicious acts

 can be costly for businesses and can be very harmful to consumers if not addressed immediately.

-HACCP - Hazard Analysis Critical Control Point intends to identify and mitigate hazards during food production and ensure that food product is safe for consumption
+HACCP - Hazard Analysis Critical Control Point is designed to identify and mitigate hazards during food production and ensure that food product is safe for consumption.

-TACCP - aims to protect food products from the deliberate contamination with the intention to cause harm (behaviourally or ideologically motivated).
-TACCP builds upon existing processes of of HACCP in ensuring the safety of food products
+TACCP - aims to protect food products from deliberate contamination with the intention to cause harm (behaviorally or ideologically motivated).
+TACCP builds upon existing processes of HACCP in ensuring the safety of food products

 - Identify points in the food supply chain where threats are possible against staff, operations, and product.

 - Conduct assessments of the critical points to identify risks.

 - Analyze the risks and put in place appropriate threat controls and continue to monitor the control points.

 - Create action plans in anticipation of possible breach of controls.